 However, this didn't stop Bahraini forces from attacking the city of Doha in 1867, and in turn provoking the Qatari to counterattack.

 It was British Colonel Lewis Pelly who presented a peace treaty to Bahrain and Qatar, which ultimately resulted in a huge milestone for Qatar as they were recognized as a separate entity from Bahrain.

 In 1913, after a brief period under the rule of the Ottomans, Qatar signed a treaty with Britain relinquishing their autonomy in foreign affairs in exchange for military protection.

 In the early 20th century, Qatar was a relatively poor Middle East sheikhdom, with pearl production and fishing being its major revenue sources.

-Then, in 1939, the discovery of oil and gas transformed it into an influential and rich land for both its current ruling clan (the Al Thani family), and for all of its people.
+Then, in 1939, the discovery of oil and gas transformed it into an influential and rich land for both its current ruling clan (the Al Thani family), and its entire people.

 In April of 1970, two years after Britain withdrew their military commitments from Qatar, the country was declared an independent, Arab, Islamic state.

 In 1995, the ruling Amir, Sheikh Khalifa, was removed by his son, the current Amir Hamad bin Khalifa Al Thani.
 This event helped move Qatar into the most desirable position of having one of the highest per capita incomes in the world, and helped propel Qatar into a progressive Middle East state.